 What Does the Hair Growth Progress in a Hair Transplant Timeline Look Like?

-Hair growth after a transplant follows a predictable path: initial shedding of grafted hairs in weeks 2–6, fine sprouts by month 3, noticeable density (50–60%) around month 6–7, and thicker, darker shafts with natural texture by 9–12 months.
-Late maturation in the crown or coarse hair continues until 15–18 months, confirming full cosmetic recovery.
+Hair growth after a transplant follows a non-linear path: initial shedding of grafted hairs in weeks 2–6, fine sprouts by month 3, noticeable density around month 6–7, and thicker, darker shafts with natural texture by 9–12 months.
+Late maturation in the crown or coarse hair can continue until 15–18 months in some patients.

 What Are the Key Differences in Recovery Time for Each Hair Transplant Technique?